Annual Review 2020-21

-Downs & West Community Support (DWCS), a ministry of Sisters of Charity Community Care Ltd, offers encouragement and practical assistance to our neighbours in rural and remote Queensland including Darling Downs South West and the South Burnett who are severely affected by climatic changes or family matters beyond their control.
+Downs & West Community Support (DWCS), a ministry of Sisters of Charity Community Care Ltd (SCCC), offers encouragement and practical assistance to farming families and rural communities in Southern Queensland who are severely affected by climatic conditions or family matters beyond their control.

 We are motivated by a sense of responsibility to provide compassionate care and to share our resources as far as possible.